Secukinumab in Behcet’s Trial: Working Towards a Promising Breakthrough for a Rare Autoimmune Condition

 PHARMExcel CRO and Sponsor

-PHARMExcel is proud to be working with the sponsor, Liverpool University Hospitals NHS FT on this exciting double blind, placebo-controlled Phase II trial to evaluate the efficacy and safety of Secukinumab in patients with Behçet’s syndrome.
+PHARMExcel is proud to be working with Professor Moots and sponsor, Liverpool University Hospitals NHS FT on this exciting double blind, placebo-controlled Phase II trial to evaluate the efficacy and safety of Secukinumab in patients with Behçet’s syndrome.

 Behçet’s Patients Support Service